abhishekkumawat23/movie_rating/README.md

 2. `cd client`
 3. Run `npm init` to create a `package.json` file.
 4. Run `npm install react` to add `react` dep in the project.
+5. `git add -A` to add the changes to git
+6. `git commit -m "Adding client side package json"`
+7. `git push`

 ## Server
 1. Create directory named `server` in the root folder of project.
 2. `cd server`
 3. Run `npm init` to create a `package.json` file.
 4. Run `npm install express` to add `express` dep in the project.
+5. `git add -A` to add the changes to git
+6. `git commit -m "Adding server side package json"`
+7. `git push`